-MCR8002 (attendance-based) or MCR8010 (e-learning): Research study design and data interpretation (compulsory).
-The student is assessed by an MCQ test, a short oral presentation and a critical appraisal.
+MCR8002 (attendance-based) or MCR8010 (e-learning): Introduction to Research Study Design and Statistics (compulsory).
+The student is assessed by development of a questionnaire coding framework, a short oral presentation and a critical appraisal.
 For the e-learning module, the presentation is delivered via conference call.
-The written study and MCQ test the students' ability to differentiate and discuss modes of clinical research, the different components of a research project and the differences between qualitative and quantitative research methodologies (B2 and B3).
+The written assessment tests the students' ability to differentiate and discuss modes of clinical research, the different components of a research project and the differences between qualitative and quantitative research methodologies (B2 and B3).
 The short presentation will assess B4, B5 and B8.

-MCR8003 (attendance-based) or MCR8011 (e-learning): Writing in a research setting (compulsory).
+MCR8003 (attendance-based) or MCR8011 (e-learning): Writing in a Research Setting (compulsory).
 Students are assessed through production of four different assignments; a SOP (standard operating procedure), an abstract, a grant application and a presentation on their own research idea.
 On the e-learning module the presentation task takes the form of a timed conference call.
 Students are able to practice different forms of medical writing and display their intellectual skills, as described in learning outcome B6.